Above: the trailer for our 2026 festival

 In addition to screening dozens of excellent ecological films, we are:

-Becoming the first film festival to host our own free, for-credit eco-humanities course in collaboration with Bard College and the Clemente Course in the Humanities.
+Becoming the first film festival to host our own free, for-credit ecological humanities course, Multnomah Clemente, in collaboration with Bard College and the Clemente Course in the Humanities.
+Registration begins in March, 2026.
+Courses are happening in Florence, Astoria, and Olympia alongside our Best of the Fest series.

 Initiating audience awards for Best Feature and Best Short Film, empowering festival audiences to uplift ecological films and filmmakers in a new and exciting way